Pink Spirea, Spiraea Fritschiana Is One Of The Easiest Flowering Shrubs To Grow, Especially In Foundation Plantings And Perennial Borders

 It is a deciduous perennial shrub with lanceolate leaves and serrated sides alternating along the stems.
 Its blooming season is either spring or summer; In spring, the shrub has an elegant cascading habit with masses of white blooms on arching branches.
 While in summer, the shrub produces flowers in shades of pink, red, or white on erect stalks.
 Its stems are brown to reddish-brown in color, circular in cross-section, and sometimes you may find them covered with hairs.

 This shrub is fast-growing and may vary from dwarf varieties to taller shrubs.
 It may reach a height of 3 feet and a spread of 5 feet.
 However, the average size may reach 1 to 8 feet tall and 6 feet wide.
 It prefers full sun, but it may handle partial shade.
 This shrub may grow in various soil types but thrive in loose, fertile, moist soil with well-drainage.
 This shrub is tolerant of drought.
 Furthermore, this shrub's performance throughout its lifespan is worth having in your yard.

-These are somewhat easy to maintain shrubs that require minimal trimming and pruning as the leaves start to grow widely.
-It has a dense growth habit with flowers blooming on new growth.
+These are easy-to-maintain shrubs that require minimal trimming and pruning as the leaves grow widely.
+It has a dense growth habit, with flowers blooming on new growth.
 You may have to prune it in the late winter or early spring to maintain its shape and size.
-If possible, you may have to prune the dead, diseased or damaged parts of the plant as soon as they occur.
+You may have to prune the dead, diseased or damaged parts of the plant as soon as they occur.
 The overgrown branches also respond favorably to rigorous rejuvenation pruning.
 You may arrange your plants closer to allow them some breathing room to produce thick, lush bushes.